lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_misc.md

 (**Optional**) You may give the combatant a weapon and weapon specials.

-> **Note:** For combatants with vehicles, they will select the vehicle's default weapon if you don't specify a combatant weapon.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** For combatants with vehicles, they will select the vehicle's default weapon if you don't specify a combatant weapon.

 ### armor

 (**Optional**) You may give the combatant armor.

-> **Note:** For combatants with vehicles, armor is for the pilot, not the vehicle.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** For combatants with vehicles, armor is for the pilot, not the vehicle.
 Vehicles automatically have their own hit armor.

 ### vehicle